aio-libs/aiohttp/docs/glossary.rst

    web-handler

-       An endpoint that returns http response.
+       An endpoint that returns HTTP response.

 .. disqus::